Updated: Jun 7

 Unidirectional airflow speed, if not in a range of 0.36 - 0.54 m/s

 Any non-conformities may impact the process and final product, necessitating their investigation.
 It is also essential to determine the scope, such as entire batches, in the evaluation.
-Environmental and trend data is part of batch certification (ATMPs) according to Section 10 of the draft, and should they occur, CAPAs require additional sampling to determine their effectiveness.
-Taking steps to improve facility optimization, data evaluation, and risk mitigation are an ongoing, time-intensive effort with a huge payoff, and advisory teams such as Particle Measuring Systems can greatly help in making them achievable and straightforward.
+Environmental and trend data is part of batch certification according to Section 10 of the draft, and should they occur, CAPAs require additional sampling to determine their effectiveness.
+Taking steps to improve facility optimization, data evaluation, and risk mitigation are an ongoing, time-intensive effort with a huge payoff.

 The 2020 EU GMP Annex 1 draft has evolved to include viable, non-viable and process monitoring to a degree not previously seen, and outlines the development of a contamination control strategy as part of a facility’s essential documentation.
 This detailed rationale, in addition to trending and data analysis guidelines, risk assessment, and management techniques, is set to become the backbone of quality assurance.
 The draft’s latest updates tell us that in the world of sterile processes, the constantly moving target of quality should not only align with the global effort to harmonize good manufacturing practices, but bring sterile manufacturing to new heights of safety and technological advancement.